slsdetectorgroup/slsDetectorPackage/docs/src/configcommands.rst

     rx_hostname localhost
     udp_dstip auto # this command comes after rx_hostname to use its IP

+**UDP source MAC** - By default, it is set to `aa:bb:cc:dd:xx:yy` where `xx` and `yy` are module row and column indices to differentiate the modules while debugging.
+Command: `udp_srcmac <commandline.html#term-udp_srcmac-x-x-x-x-x-x>`_

 **UDP source port** - This is hardcoded in every module to the same value in the detector server and cannot be changed.

+Note: If there is a second UDP port on the module, use 'udp_srcport' or 'udp_dstip2'etc. More `here <https://slsdetectorgroup.github.io/devdoc/dataformat.html>`_ for more detector specific info.

 Receiver to GUI
 -----------------